 Companies need supplier data to make the decisions and improve performance, but they also need the skills and knowledge to interpret the data.

 When making purchasing decisions based on ESG, data collection and interpretation can be done through a deep integration between sustainability and procurement.
-In other cases, it can be achieved through clearly scored outputs from supplier assessments that enable procurement to add ESG into any decision-making process with confidence.
+In other cases, teams can achieve that through clearly scored outputs from supplier assessments.
+This enables procurement to add ESG into any decision-making process with confidence.

 Standardization Key for Comparability